As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 You will see later in this report how extremely crucial the endocrine system is to mental and physical health.
-In addition to those important jobs just described, there are even more vital processes this system oversees.
+In addition to those important functions mentioned above, there are even more vital processes this system oversees.

-The major glands of your endocrine system are the Hypothalamus, Pituitary, Pineal, Thyroid, Parathyroid, Thymus, Adrenal and Pancreas.
+The Hypothalamus, Pituitary, Pineal, Thyroid, Parathyroid, Thymus, Adrenal, and Pancreas are the major glands within the endocrine system.
 With each of these glands coordinating and regulating crucial bodily processes, it is important for the entire endocrine system to function efficiently in order for us to be in peak health, both physically and mentally.

 How Does the Endocrine System Get Out of Balance?

 Do you get out in the sun regularly?
-Did you know that only 10 to 15 minutes of sun exposure is all that is needed for your body to create healthy vitamin D levels?
+Did you know that only 10 to 15 minutes of sun exposure is all you need for your body to create healthy vitamin D levels?
 Low vitamin D levels can wreak havoc with your endocrine system.